videomediauser/DeMod-GTAV/README.md

 ## Developer
-Even though there is a large range of problems with this program don't make pull requests.
+Even though there is a wide range of problems with this program, don't make pull requests.
 Fork the repository if you wish to improve it.